Pierre160493/opengoalz/README.md

 ### Select followed (or favorite) clubs and players and access it from the UserPage (EASY)

 Make a table linking id_clubs or id_player to id_user (in profiles table)

+### Mode Solo like FM where you can advance at your speed

+Have more multiverses (can start becoming heavy for the db)